 In March 2025 we launched Medici UCITS, a new Irish domiciled property catastrophe bond fund, a sub-fund of RenaissanceRe Medici ICAV.
 Medici UCITS is purpose-built to provide European and other global investors with access to RenaissanceRe's catastrophe bond investment strategy through a dedicated European-regulated UCITS structure.
-Medici UCITS launched with \$341.5 million in total capital, made up of a combination of primarily existing partner capital, new partner capital and a \$140.0 million co-investment from the Company.
+Medici UCITS launched with \$348.7 million in total capital, made up of a combination of primarily existing partner capital, new partner capital and a \$140.0 million co-investment from the Company.
 At launch, Medici UCITS was seeded by a transfer in kind of catastrophe bonds of Medici.
 Medici UCITS is intended to complement the Company's existing catastrophe bond fund, Medici, and both Medici UCITS and Medici share substantially similar investment guidelines and risk appetites.
-Medici is consolidated within the results of the Company, whereas Medici UCITS appears as a fund investment and is accounted for at fair value.
-The transactions related to the launch of Medici UCITS appear in the Company's financial statements as a reduction in the overall net asset value of Medici of \$316.5 million at March 31, 2025, and the Company's investment in Medici UCITS appears as a fund investment of \$141.1 million.
+Medici is consolidated within the results of the Company, whereas Medici UCITS is not controlled by the Company, and is therefore not consolidated within the results of the Company's investment in Medici UCITS appears as a fund investment and is accounted for at fair value.
+The transactions related to the launch of Medici UCITS appear in the Company's financial statements as a reduction in the overall net asset value of Medici of \$316.5 million at June 30, 2025, and the Company's investment in Medici UCITS appears as a fund investment of \$143.5 million.